American Bobtail Diseases: Everything you need to know about this fascinating cat breed

 Causes and symptoms

-Periodontal disease is a common dental disease in cats caused by the buildup of tartar and bacteria.
+Periodontitis is a common dental disease in cats, caused by the buildup of tartar and bacteria.
 Symptoms include:

 • Redness and inflammation of the gums